 Also, check out the TripAdvisor page for Okuizumo!

 Things JETs Do in Their Spare Time

-On slow days feel free to drive the enchanting Orochi-loop and indulge in Okuizumo local ice-cream while watching the sunset on the bridge.
+Feel free to drive the enchanting Orochi-loop and indulge in Okuizumo local ice-cream, while watching the sunset on the bridge.

-For downtime, visit the jazzy Sinatra or the local izakaya restaurant.
-For a change in taste eat at the French or Italian restaurants located at the train station.
+For some downtime, visit the jazzy Sinatra or the local izakaya restaurant.
+For a change in taste, eat at the French or Italian restaurants located at the train station.